fwilhe2/sfods/README.md

 ```

 The file is more complicated to create, but still simple compared to other spreadsheet formats and it has the advantage that it supports formulas, named ranges and data types.
+Also it does not contain the large amounts of metadata which Flat ODS files produced by LibreOffice contain.
+This makes it much more suitable to put spreadsheet files in version control because the diffs between commits don't contain a lot of noise.

 This format can be loslessly converted into odf or xlsx files which allows opening/editing them in a spreadsheet application without the manual effort of configuring CSV import.

 Additionally to xml, json and yaml can also be used to define the files.